micmejia/bible-dump/NKJV/John/John 12.md

 ###### 1
-Then, six days before the Passover, Jesus came to Bethany, where Lazarus was [^a]who had been dead, whom He had raised from the dead.
+Then, six days before the Passover, Jesus came to Bethany, where Lazarus was who had been dead, whom He had raised from the dead.

 ###### 2
 There they made Him a supper; and Martha served, but Lazarus was one of those who sat at the table with Him.